FAQs on Team Science Grants (TSG) and Clinical Research Centres (CRC) Schemes:

 A. India Alliance has committed funds for 12 Fellowships in this financial year.
 If there more interesting plans and deserving cases then the Funding Committee would take a call on the number of the Fellowships that can be awarded in a given round.

-A. The format allows Lead PI along with up to 2 PIs from the team to appear for the interview.
-It is for the team to decide who and if the other participating PIs would attend the interviews.
-The physical presence of the Lead PI at the interviews is mandatory.
+A. The format allows PI along with up to 2 Co-PIs from the team to appear for the interview.
+It is for the team to decide who among the other participating PIs would attend the interviews.
+The physical presence of the PI at the interviews is mandatory.

 Q. If I get declined by the Screening Committee, will I get detailed feedback?